 - Make sure you do not have any open wounds when you go into the water

 On our way to the Dead Sea, we stopped in the Ein Gedi nature reserve.
 Here you can enjoy nine different hikes, suitable for everyone, going from families to professional hikers.
-The entrance is five euros and definitely worth it.
-Provide plenty of water and sunscreen.
+The entrance fee is five euros and definitely worth it.

 Traveling is easiest by car as Israel is an easy country to drive through.